secureCodeBox/secureCodeBox/documentation/docs/contributing/local-deployment.md

 Check your Docker build logs to verify that the image has been correctly tagged.
 You can also check if the image is actually available:

-- **Minikube**: `minikube ssh docker images`
 - **Kind**: `docker exec kind-control-plane crictl images`

-Don't forget that all images you want to use in your Minikube Kubernetes cluster must be either remotely available or made available in your Kubernetes cluster.
+Don't forget that all images used in your Kubernetes cluster must be either remotely accessible or locally available within the cluster.

-- **Minikube**: built using `eval $(minikube docker-env)`.
 - **Kind**: imported after building
   - Using Makefile: `make docker-export kind-import`.
   - Manually: `kind load docker-image parser-nmap:[tag]`.